mark-nv/Pitwall/README.md

 # F1 Pitwall

+[work-in-progress]
 Web application for Formula 1 data analysis and visualization.
+View archived race data, visualize live performance and race conditions, and predict qualifying and race outcomes.

 ## Project Structure

-- `frontend`: Next.js application for the user interface.
+- `frontend`: Next.js application with Three.js for the user interface.
-- `backend`: Python FastAPI application for the backend API.
+- `backend`: Python FastF1 application for the backend API.

 ## Getting Started